 What Can a Life Insurance Claim Payment Be Used For?

-Your beneficiaries are free to use the death benefit from your policy in any way they see fit.
+Your beneficiaries are free to use the death benefit from your life insurance policy in any way they see fit.
 They may use it to cover your funeral costs, pay off debts, or take care of personal bills.
 They may even choose to invest the payout for the future.

 If you didn’t name a beneficiary, the proceeds will go to your estate.